 The “1st call resident” stays in the hospital from noon to 7 AM on the weekdays and 7 AM – 7 AM the next morning on the weekends.
-During this time, he or she will hold a pager and respond to questions about patients on the pain management service and emergent airways around the hospital.
+They will hold a pager during this time and respond to questions about patients on the pain management service and emergent airways around the hospital.

-The “2nd call resident” arrives at the normal time (~ 5:30 AM on weekdays, 7 AM on weekends), does his or her assigned operating room cases, holds the aforementioned pager until the 1st call resident arrives at noon, and stays until only one operating room is running a case.
-This resident could, theoretically, stay till 7 AM the next morning depending on the case load (ie, if two operating rooms are always running around-the-clock).
+The “2nd call resident” arrives at the normal time (~ 5:30 AM on weekdays, 7 AM on weekends), does their assigned operating room cases, holds the aforementioned pager until the 1st call resident arrives at noon, and stays until only one operating room is running a case.
+Theoretically, this resident could stay till 7 AM the next morning depending on the caseload (i.e., if two operating rooms are always running around the clock).

 Let’s not forget the patients and their families!
 There’s something incredibly dynamic about establishing rapport with the parents/caretakers in a professional, reassuring manner and then turning to their child to talk about Spongebob or the Avengers.
 I’m a nerd with a huge variety of interests, so I’ve always enjoyed finding common ground with my patients.
 It really puts them at ease… especially when the “Spiderman doctor” can help them beat level 96 on Candy Crush. 😀

-I’m hoping to continue learning about all the nuances to perform safe pediatric anesthetics in a myriad of different clinical environments ranging from major surgeries to minor procedures like lumbar punctures under sedation.
+I hope to continue learning about all the nuances of performing safe pediatric anesthetics in various clinical environments, ranging from major surgeries to minor procedures like lumbar punctures under sedation.
 At this point, I’m keeping my head above water… until I’m the 1st call resident tomorrow. 😯

 More to come from a groggy-eyed resident on Monday morning!